The Autoimmune Protocol (AIP) Diet: Food & Autoimmunity

 Foods Emphasised on the AIP Diet

-• Healthy fats: olive oil, avocado oil, coconut oil
+Healthy fats Olive oil, avocado oil, coconut oil Oleic acid, medium-chain triglycerides (MCTs)

 The Reintroduction Phase: A Critical Step

-After several weeks on the elimination phase, foods are reintroduced one at a time in a structured manner.
-This process helps identify foods that may trigger symptoms such as joint pain, digestive discomfort, fatigue, or skin reactions.
-Reintroduction is essential to avoid unnecessary long-term restriction and to establish a sustainable, individualised diet (2,3).
+Structured food reintroduction is considered the most clinically valuable component of the AIP protocol.
+After approximately 4–8 weeks on the elimination phase, foods are reintroduced one at a time over 3–7 day intervals.
+This process helps identify foods that may trigger symptoms such as joint pain, gastrointestinal discomfort, fatigue, brain fog, or skin reactions.
+Symptom tracking — including journalling of digestive function, energy levels, and inflammatory markers — is recommended during this phase.
+Reintroduction is essential to avoid unnecessary long-term restriction and to establish a sustainable, individualised dietary pattern (2,3).

 When the AIP Diet May Be Considered